-For even more power, you can click the Logs icon, which displays your Activity Log data in the Log Analytics Activity Log Analytics solution.
-The Activity Log blade offers a basic filter/browse experience on logs, but Log Analytics enables you to pivot, query, and visualize your data in more powerful ways.
+For even more power, you can click the Logs icon, which displays your Activity Log data in the Collect and analyze Activity Logs solution.
+The Activity Log blade offers a basic filter/browse experience on logs, but the Azure Monitor logs feature enables you to pivot, query, and visualize your data in more powerful ways.

 Export the Activity Log with a Log Profile

 A Log Profile controls how your Activity Log is exported.
 Using a Log Profile, you can configure: